iptv-org/iptv/.readme/template.md

 There are multiple playlists available for each of your desires :

+*All channels*
 - `https://iptv-org.github.io/iptv/index.m3u` contains all the links that we've gathered so far.
 - `https://iptv-org.github.io/iptv/index.sfw.m3u` contains links we've classified as "safe for work", meaning no adult channels are in there.

 *Note that if you find any adult channel that we did not classify as "XXX", please let us know by making a pull request.*

+*All channels, sorted by specific order*
 - `https://iptv-org.github.io/iptv/index.country.m3u` contains all the links grouped by their country (of streaming origin, specific countries available below)
 - `https://iptv-org.github.io/iptv/index.category.m3u` contains all the links grouped by their category (specific categories available below)
 - `https://iptv-org.github.io/iptv/index.language.m3u` contains all the links grouped by their language (specific languages available below)

-Are your tastes more targeted, or do you need something specific ?
-Use one of the playlists from the list below.
+Are you interested into something more specific ?
+Use one of the playlists from the lists below :

 ### Playlists by category